-Glasl's Nine-Stage Model Of Conflict
+Glasl's Nine-Stage Model Of Conflict Escalation

-Eses and a stage of conflict escalation
+3 levels and 9 stages of conflict escalation

 Glasl divides the nine stages of conflict escalation into three levels.
 On the first three levels, it is still possible for both parties to drop out without damage or even with profit (win-win).
 On the second level, one of the two must be the loser (win-lose) and on the third level, there are only losses on both sides until mutual annihilation (lose-lose).